 Don’t give MBIs over the phone

 Plan call centers didn't give HICNs to beneficiaries over the phone and plan call centers also shouldn’t give MBIs to a beneficiaries over the phone.
 Beneficiaries can usually get most of their health plan services with their plan IDs, so they shouldn’t need their MBIs.

 Plans should always confirm they have the right address on file for beneficiaries and tell them to make sure that the Social Security Administration has their correct mailing address.

-If beneficiaries call to ask for their MBIs because they haven’t gotten their new Medicare cards yet, plans should let them know that they should contact Medicare.
+If beneficiaries call to ask for their MBIs because they haven’t gotten theirs yet, plans should let them know that they should contact Medicare.

 Use MBIs on standardized materials

 The HICN was used on many standardized forms and letters.
 We’ve been revising these materials just for MBI use, but until they're ready, plans should keeping using the forms they have with either the HICN or MBI as appropriate.